nizos/nizos.github.io/src/posts/robot-control-with-the-jetson-nano/index.md

 learning feel much more attainable.

 Every so often, I reflect on this project and wonder if a simpler solution exists for accurately considering distance.
-Perhaps I'll revisit it with fresh eyes in the future.
+An intriguing possibility that comes to mind is the use of two cameras, mirroring the binocular vision of humans, to facilitate a more straightforward approach to depth perception.
+This idea excites me, and I'm keen to explore it further, possibly revisiting the project with a new perspective in the future.

 You can find the source code and assembly instruction on my GitHub [repo](https://github.com/nizos/jetarm).
 If you are curious about machine learning or robotics, I encourage you to give it a look - who knows what you might